jmeistrich/rnl-conf-2025/slides/slides.md

 <!--
 Companies are building cross-platform web apps across web and desktop, while using React Native on mobile.

-And again we have an opportunity again for React Native to come in and save everyone.
+And again we have an opportunity for React Native to come in and save everyone.
 -->

 ---